Keyboard shortcuts

 JSONLogic Access

-In workflow conditions and mappings, access message fields using JSONLogic:
+In rule conditions and mappings, access message fields using JSONLogic:

 // Access data fields